 After setting up the monitoring for the single components and interface types, you can use the scenario configuration to group all relevant messages and exceptions of the cloud integration scenario in one Advanced Integration Monitoring scenario.
 Information how to create scenarios can be found here.

-SAP C4C usually integrates with SAP ERP, SAP CRM or SAP S/4 HANA as the on-premise system.
-There are two integration options for SAP C4C and on-premise systems; SAP Process Integration and SAP Cloud Platform Integration (SAP CPI).
+SAP Sales & Service Cloud usually integrates with SAP ERP, SAP CRM or SAP S/4 HANA as the on-premise system.
+There are two integration options for SAP Sales & Service Cloud and on-premise systems; SAP Process Integration and SAP Cloud Integration.

 The different scenarios contain the following exceptions and point-to-point connections: